levjj/esverify/README.md

 ```

 These expressions will then be statically verified with respect to the function
 body with an SMT solver.
-A tiny hand-written example of an SMT constraint
-system that verified the above function is given [here](max-by-hand.smt).

 Interactive Tools
 -----------------